SAP/openui5-docs/docs/Extended_Change_Detection_7cdff73.md

     The difference has been calculated and can be used by the control or application to update dependent structures in a fine grained manner

-The difference between the state when the list was initially loaded and the current state is provided to the control as an array that contains `insert` and `remove` entries that contain the actual changes.
+The difference between the previous and the current state of the list is provided to the control as an array that contains `insert` and `remove` entries that contain the actual changes.

 > ### Example:
 > | **Old State**